canyacoin/docs/EthereumContracts.md

 # CanYa Project Ethereum Contracts

-> All ethereum based contract addresses and notes used in the CanYa project
+> All ethereum based contract addresses used in the CanYa project

 ### MainNet